-Once students have completed their studies, have paid all the fees, and have handed in all required documents, they can request graduation by submitting the signed graduation form to the study coordination.
-In due course, they will receive the official confirmation of graduation by mail.
-The diploma and the diploma supplement, however, will be kept at the study coordination office and will be officially presented to the graduate at the solemn graduation ceremony of the Faculty of Medicine.
-The ceremony takes place once a year.
+Once students have completed their studies, have paid all the fees, returned all keys abd badges and handed in all required documents, they can request graduation by submitting the signed graduation form to the study coordination.
+In due course, they will receive their Diploma and Diploma Supplement by post.
+Moreover, they will be officially invited to the solemn graduation ceremony of the Faculty of Medicine.
+The ceremony takes place every year in March.
 The next date can be found in our Academic calendar.

 Official deregistration from studies ("Exmatrikulation")